Diana Șoșoacă: 2024 and 2025 Romanian presidential election

 Șoșoacă intended to run for President of Romania in the 2024 election.
 However, she was barred from running by the Constitutional Court, which removed her name from the list of candidates on the November 2024 ballot.
 In response, she said "[t]his proves the Americans, Jews and the European Union have plotted to rig the Romanian election before it has begun".
 The court's decision was called "an unprecedented threat to democratic values" by politicians on all sides.
-The court's ruling, which was split 5–2 along party lines, was criticized by some for being politically motivated, including by the National Liberal Party, which announced it was ending its governing coalition with the Social Democratic Party as a result.
+The court's ruling, which was split 5–2 along party lines, was criticized by some for being politically motivated, including by the governing National Liberal Party.
+The Constitutional Court noted that she had a long-term antisemitic discourse: "the promotion of a constant antidemocratic and anti-Semitic speech".

 On 13 March 2025, Șoșoacă registered her candidacy for the 2025 Romanian presidential election, which was rejected by the Central Electoral Bureau.

 On 2 August 2025, Șoșoacă received the Honorary Order of the State of Palestine.